 Steptoe & Johnson LLP’s railroad practice is recognized in virtually every area of rail regulatory activity.
 The team’s experience in high-profile cases gives it a thorough understanding of the complex and evolving issues in rail transportation law.
-We anticipate that over the next year federal appointments will prompt an uptick in rulemaking activity and that new trends, including short-line spinoffs and the development of innovative passenger rail projects, will continue to make
+We anticipate that over the next year federal appointments will prompt an uptick in rulemaking activity and that new trends, including short-line spinoffs and the development of innovative passenger rail projects, will continue to make news.

 Open STB Slots Might Soon Be Filled